What is Cidi Labs?

 Cidi Labs offers several accessibility features to help you create universally-designed courses, including a Heading structure checker, image/alt text checker, link checker and a color contrast checker.
 The Cidi Labs and Accessibility guide provides more information on how each tool works.

 Content Editor Toolbox “Get Help” panel

-LTC Consultations and Trainings
+ATC Consultations and Trainings

-Learning Technology Consultants in OIT are available to offer individual and group instruction on using Cidi Labs Design Tools.
+Academic Technology Consultants in OIT are available to offer individual and group instruction on using Cidi Labs Design Tools.